-Eligibility for JobKeeper payments is a self-assessment process, however if a payment is made and the ATO later determines that the entity was not eligible, or entitled to a lesser amount, the entity will be required to repay the overpaid amount.
+Eligibility for JobKeeper payments is a self-assessment process, however if a payment is made and the ATO later determines that the entity was not eligible, or was entitled to a lesser amount, you have received an overpayment.

 I haven’t received all of the nomination forms back from my employees.
 Can I still complete Step 2 ‘Identify and maintain your eligible employees’ of the JobKeeper application now for the ones I have received?

 If you lodge now, you can add further employees later by contacting the ATO.
 You should encourage your employees to return their nomination forms to you as soon as possible.